Note: This post was updated as of Spring 2024.

 The P-Patch office asked us to provide some recommendations for using this product at the gardens.
+Here is how we typically use this organic fertilizer:

-In the early Spring, we spread the fertilizer ,compost, and lime (if needed based on a pH test) over freshly weeded areas (specifically where I am planning to plant and around existing plantings).
+In the early Spring, we spread the fertilizer, compost, and lime (if needed based on a pH test) over freshly weeded areas (specifically where I am planning to plant and around existing plantings).
 In general, be judicious with your applications.
 Don’t waste it on fertilizing a section of your plot that won’t be planted for months.
 And keep in mind that everyone should get some for their patch.

 Apply the fertilizer at approximately two pounds (or six cups) per 100 square feet.